 How to make Personalized Christmas Stockings

 2. Iron interfacing to the back of the Muslin approximately the size of the toe and heel.
 Trace toe and heel pattern onto fabric and cut out (this will give these small pieces a bit of stability, and make your stockings hang well).

 2. Serge or zig zag the raw edge of the inside curve of each.
 Iron under, and align with the toe and heel.
 Top stitch in place.

-3. Place broadcloth right sides together on top of main fabric and stitch along the top with 1/4″ seam.
-Repeat with front and back side of stocking.
+3. Place broadcloth right sides together on top of the main fabric and stitch along the top with 1/4″ seam.
+Repeat with the front and backside of the stocking.

-5. If you choose to add trim to the stocking, you should apply it at this step before moving to the next step.
+5. If you choose to add trim details to the stocking, you should apply it at this step before moving to the next step.
 I simply pressed a long strip of muslin into pleats, pinned it on, and stitched down the centre.
 Then added a cotton bow detail.

 8. Flip and press seams flat.
 Viola, beautiful Christmas stockings!

 To easily make these personalized Christmas stockings I cut tags from a scrap piece of meranti board I had and painted them with grey craft paint.
-A little scuff with sand paper around the edges gave a perfect distressed look.
+A little scuff with sandpaper around the edges gave a perfect distressed look.
 I then cut 4×6 black and white photos down to size and Mod Podged them directly to the wood tags.
-(If you’ve never Mod Podged before you can check out this tutorial).
+(If you’ve never used Mod Podge, check out this tutorial).

-A simple piece of crochet ribbon allows you to tie the photo tags to the stocking loop, making the perfectly personalized Christmas decoration.
+A simple piece of crochet ribbon allows you to tie the photo tags to the stocking loop, making the perfect personalized Christmas decoration.

-These Christmas stockings look quite sharp hanging from the new DIY Stocking holders I shared earlier this week… if I do say so myself.
+These Christmas stockings look quite sharp hanging from these DIY Stocking holders.